 Bill served as Assistant US Attorney General in charge of the Criminal Division of the Justice Department in Washington, and as US Attorney for Massachusetts, earning national recognition for his work fighting public corruption and white-collar crime.
 He also spent a dozen years practicing as a securities and anti-trust litigator.
 Earlier, Bill served as a staff member in both the US House of Representatives, where he participated in the Watergate impeachment inquiry, and the US Senate.

 Bill is an active member of the Council on Foreign Relations in New York and Washington, DC, and served by appointment of the President on the US Holocaust Memorial Council.

-Bill also serves as an associate member of the InterAction Council, a working society of former heads of state which convenes annually to consider and report on issues of global concern such as water, food, energy, religious sectarianism, and nuclear non-proliferation.
-The Council met most recently in Bahrain in May, 2013.
+Bill also serves as an associate member of the InterAction Council, a working society of former heads of state from throughout the world, which convenes annually to consider and report on issues of global concern such as water, food, energy, natural resources, and religious sectarianism.